afpineda/OpenSourceSimWheelESP32/doc/hardware/subsystems/BatteryMonitor/BatteryMonitor_en.md

 ### Design (1)

-The circuit has the following inputs:
+The circuit uses the following pins:

 - **Battery (+)** pin (battery positive terminal): a wire has to be soldered to that terminal at the powerboost module.
 - **battEN** pin: enables or disables the circuit.
 Attached to an output-capable GPIO pin at the DevKit board.

-And one output:

 - **battREAD** pin: provides the current battery level.
 Attached to an ADC-capable GPIO pin at the DevKit board.

 `GND` pin is shared with the main circuit, wired to `GND` at the powerboost module.